Choosing high-quality dental implants is a great investment in your smile. Read on to find out more about the teeth implant cost in Australia.

 Dental Implant Procedure

-Dental implants consist of a tiny titanium or ceramic screw that is surgically embedded into the jawbone.
+Dental implants consist of tiny titanium or ceramic screw that is surgically embedded into the jawbone.
 The implant mimics a tooth root and fuses with the bone and soft tissue in the jaw to create a stable base for the artificial tooth.
 After the implant has healed, an abutment is attached to the screw, and a crown is placed on top.

 The Number of Teeth that Need to be Replaced